 If you've ever fancied picking up a guitar and strumming a few chords either for your own recreation or in the pursuit of something more, then contact me on 07796237828 or email me on email@example.com

-Please follow me on Facebook. link here
+Please follow/Subscribe to me on YouTube Instagram and Facebook. link here

 I introduce beginners to basic chord structures and write the melody tablature and any solo's along with bass lines and get everyone playing within a very short time, I specialise and focus on showing my student's how to play songs they particularly like and request, which then gives them the incentive to practice!
 I show Chord shapes and write the Melody tab to a particular tune and as they progress we then have the option to play the melody line through the chords!
 Cool!! ("Hey-Not everyone wants to sing!!")
 I encourage beginners to practice "little and often" In my experience its best to practice 10 mins a day rather than an hour every week.
 The first 2/3 weeks prove the most frustrating as during this time everyone has to concentrate on the co-ordination of both hands and of course put up with the mild discomfort of a little pain caused from pressing fingers onto the strings, but this passes with regular practice (Honest!) and fingers are quickly toughened up.